WithSecureLabs/chainsaw/README.md

  - :bookmark_tabs: Output results in a variety of formats, such as ASCII table format, CSV format, and JSON format
  - :computer: Can be run on MacOS, Linux and Windows
 ---
-  $ ./chainsaw hunt rules/ evtx_attack_samples -s sigma/rules --mapping mappings/sigma-event-logs-all.yml --level critical
+  $ ./chainsaw hunt -r rules/ evtx_attack_samples -s sigma/rules --mapping mappings/sigma-event-logs-all.yml --level critical

    ██████╗██╗  ██╗ █████╗ ██╗███╗   ██╗███████╗ █████╗ ██╗    ██╗
   ██╔════╝██║  ██║██╔══██╗██║████╗  ██║██╔════╝██╔══██╗██║    ██║